github/codeql/docs/ql-documentation/learn-ql/javascript/introduce-libraries-js.rst

    These predicates should only be used to perform generic AST traversal.
 To access children of specific AST node types, the specialized predicates introduced below should be used instead.
 In particular, queries should not rely on the numeric indices of child nodes relative to their parent nodes: these are considered an implementation detail that may change between versions of the library.

-Toplevels
+Top-levels
-^^^^^^^^^
+^^^^^^^^^^

-From a syntactic point of view, each JavaScript program is composed of one or more top-level code blocks (or *toplevels* for short), which are blocks of JavaScript code that do not belong to a larger code block.
-Toplevels are represented by the class `TopLevel <https://help.semmle.com/qldoc/javascript/semmle/javascript/AST.qll/type.AST$TopLevel.html>`__ and its subclasses:
+From a syntactic point of view, each JavaScript program is composed of one or more top-level code blocks (or *top-levels* for short), which are blocks of JavaScript code that do not belong to a larger code block.
+Top-levels are represented by the class `TopLevel <https://help.semmle.com/qldoc/javascript/semmle/javascript/AST.qll/type.AST$TopLevel.html>`__ and its subclasses:

 -  `TopLevel <https://help.semmle.com/qldoc/javascript/semmle/javascript/AST.qll/type.AST$TopLevel.html>`__